-- The school will: - Provide balanced programmes which are consistent with our Special Character and the New Zealand Curriculum or Te Marautanga o Aotearoa - Implement programmes which address the learning needs of students and identify, analyse and implement strategies which address barriers to learning and achievement - Monitor student progress against the national achievement expectations - Assess student achievement, maintain individual records and report on student progress - The school will have written procedures which are actively practised and regularly reviewed for compliance - Compliance reporting is documented in National Administration guidelines
+- The school will: - provide balanced programmes which are consistent with our Special Character and the New Zealand Curriculum or Te Marautanga o Aotearoa. - implement programmes which address the learning needs of students and identify, analyse and implement strategies which address barriers to learning and achievement. - monitor student progress against the national achievement expectations. - assess student achievement, maintain individual records and report on student progress. - have written procedures which are actively practised and regularly reviewed for compliance. - have compliance reporting that is documented according to National Administration guidelines.